kranthibalusu/CrackGrowth/README.md

 # CrackGrowth
-Cohesive elements in Abaqus UMAT
+Cohesive elements in Abaqus UEL (user defined element) for crack growth

 Based on